-This policy will support your service to meet the requirements of the Education and Care Services National Law, the Education and Care Services National Regulations and the National Quality Standard (NQS):
+This policy will support your service to meet the requirements of the Framework for School Age Care in Australia (My Time, Our Place), Education and Care Services National Law, the Education and Care Services National Regulations and the National Quality Standard (NQS).
+The policy cannot be altered until the next review.